AshVXmc/ReonixeDungeons/README.md

 ## License and Extras
 License for this game and repository can be viewed [here](https://gitlab.com/AshVXmc/reonixedungeons/-/blob/main/LICENSE.txt).
 The license is subject to change.
 I'm working on this project for fun, so the update schedule won't always be consistent.
+For bugs and issues check out [this repository page](https://gitlab.com/AshVXmc/reonixedungeons/-/issues)

 ## Tools I use
 - [BFXR](https://www.bfxr.net/) for Audio